gleneivey/draft-outloud/README.markdown

 The repository also contains metadata about the book specifically for display in the Draft Outloud web application, including custom home page content, headers, and footers.

+## Configuring Draft Outloud ##

+As a Ruby-on-Rails web application, Draft Outloud expects to be configured to use a SQL database.
+As installed, it includes a sample database configuration file:  `config/database-mysql-development.yml`.

+Within the database is a special single-row table, `book_info`, that contains the information that Draft Outloud uses to load the book content that it presents.
+Data must be loaded into this table "by hand" prior to running Draft Outload.
+The entries are:

+ + *`title`* This text string is the title of the book that this instance of Draft Outloud is presenting.
+It is used on the home page and elsewhere.
+ + *`git_url`* This text string is the git URL of the repository from which Draft Outloud will fetch the book's content from.
+ + *`book_root_file`* This string is a _relative_ file name/path to
+the root XML file for the book.
+This should be the file that includes all of the other files in the book (as internal entities or through xi:include).